SyncEngine/docs/docs/developer/modules.md

 | **4.
 Zip your module** | Name and structure it as `DeveloperName/ModuleName`.      |
 | **5.
 Upload to SyncEngine** | Go to *Modules → Upload Module* to install automatically. |

-> **Tip:** Distribute your modules as ZIPs — users can install or remove them easily without using Composer or command-line tools.
+> **Tip:** Distribute your modules as ZIPs, users can install or remove them easily without using Composer or command-line tools.

 ---

-By following this structure, your custom modules will integrate seamlessly with SyncEngine — instantly expanding its capabilities with your own unique tools and logic.
+By following this structure, your custom modules will integrate seamlessly with SyncEngine, instantly expanding its capabilities with your own unique tools and logic.